 - Equipping Christians in personal ministry of the Word

-- Supporting a network of individuals involved in a biblical counselling ministry
+- Supporting a network of churches and individuals involved in a biblical counselling ministry

 We have adopted the following doctrinal and confessional statements:

-Sydnie Jordan is a women’s worker at St George’s Church, Dagenham.
-She has completed CCEF’s certificate programme in biblical counselling and studied on the Cornhill Training Course.
+Sydnie has completed CCEF’s certificate programme in biblical counselling and studied on the Cornhill Training Course and is involved in pastoral care in her local church.

-Andrew Nicholls was a doctor before working with UCCF in student ministry and after training at Cornhill and Oak Hill planted two churches in Kingston upon Thames for 11 years.
-Having studied online and had a sabbatical at CCEF, Andrew works now as a pastor at Dundonald Church in Raynes Park, London, where he has responsibility for biblical counselling.
+Andrew Nicholls was a doctor before working with UCCF in student ministry.
+After training at the Cornhill Training Course and Oak Hill College, he was involved in church planting in Kingston upon Thames and worked as a pastor at Dundonald Church in Raynes Park, London, where he had responsibility for biblical counselling.